Tushh007/aqi_calculator_app/readme.md

 ## **Summary**

+This project has following features:

+1. User Authentication & Authorization implemented with JWT -> Login/Sign up
+2. AQI Calculator -> AQI to Concentration Calulcations & Concentration to AQI Calulcations
+3. User Calulator History
+4. All AQI calculation data viewer in json format
+5. Cross device responsiveness

-This project has API endpoints for login, register, aqi_calculator data built in Angular 8 i.e. single page application with material design principals and Django Rest Framework with PostgreSQL.
+This project has API endpoints for login, register, aqi calculator and api calculator data built in Angular 8 i.e. single page application with material design principles and Django Rest Framework with PostgreSQL.

-This application has validations for login, register as well as search and sort functionality for aqi_calculator data view along with a separate json data view for all aqi_calculator data.
+This application has validations for login, register as well as search and sort functionality for aqi calculator data view along with a separate json data view for all aqi_calculator data.

 This web application is completely responsive.